DMDX Help.

 start /wait dmdx.exe -run whatever.rtf

 Here the MS-DOS prompt will wait until DMDX exits before processing the next line in the batch file, without the start /wait it would immediately continue on concurrent with DMDX was executing.
+If you're running in a lab environment and want to automatically collect the data from a number of machines see the Networked and Read Only file systems Overview.

 If you want to use non-ASCII characters in your item file name in a batch file running DMDX (a) you'll have to make sure you're using version 6.2.0.0 or later of DMDX (b) you'll want to make sure the text encoding of your batch file is UTF-8 and (c) you'll want to change the active code page before the start command to UTF-8 which is code page 65001 with chcp 65001.
 You'll also probably want to force DMDX to use the Unicode option with -unicode (below).
 So your batch file (assuming your item file's name is 지시문.rtf) would have: